RealityHertz/Greenhouse-Project/Documentation/Signoffs/NutrientSubsystemSignoff.md

 - **Voltage Converter - Murata CMR0515S3C**

-  1. The regulator shall be able to increase the voltage from the source of 5V to a voltage within the range of 12-24V to power the sensor.
+  1. The converter shall be able to increase the voltage from the source of 5V to a voltage within the range of 12-24V to power the sensor.
-  2. The regulator shall be enabled at the start of the system in order to power the sensor.
+  2. The converter shall be enabled at the start of the system in order to power the sensor.

 ## **Buildable Schematic:**
 ![Nutrient Schematic](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/Nutrient_Schematic_V5.png)